Juhannuspukki/pollex-web/site/content/_index.md

   - description: >-
       Pollex is the biomedical engineering club of Tampere University.
 Our mission is to provide everyone interested in BME a place to meet, form connections and share job opportunities.
-A significant portion of our members are exchange students.
     title: Pollex?
 Is that like a horse club?
   - description: >-
       We arrange excursions and meetings with the corporate world.
 Lately we